 We must be honest and clear about what it is that we need when someone offers to help.
 Well-meaning family and friends who truly want to help aren’t mind readers.
 If we insist that we are “fine” they may feel that we really are ok.
 This may leave us feeling irritated that “nobody helps”.
-If complete strangers or the widowed clerk at the grocery store seem more concerned than friends and family, it may be that being less than honest about ones needs makes everyone believe that we are alright.
+If complete strangers or the widowed clerk at the grocery store seem more concerned than your friends and family, it may be that you being less than honest about your needs makes everyone believe that your are alright.

 THE IMPORTANCE OF GRIEVING: Many widows don’t understand the importance of grieving.
 Grief is a wound that needs attention in order to heal.
 Attempting to avoid it only makes it worse.
 Unexpressed grief lasts indefinitely and will blindside us at moments when we least expect it, taking us on an emotional roller coaster.
 After the loss of a beloved family member some who have not allowed themselves to properly grieve suffer ever after.
 Suppressing emotion can have long term, destructive consequences manifesting as physical symptoms.